Lyme arthritis following an operation – 5 cases

 “Both were ultimately diagnosed with Lyme arthritis as the cause of their symptoms,” Hess writes.

-The authors considered three potential reasons for the 5 postoperative Lyme arthritis cases:
+The authors considered three potential reasons for Lyme arthritis following an operation:

 - “The spirochete, at times, evades complete eradication and lies dormant in host tissue, most notably joint, nervous, and cutaneous sites in humans.”